-- Brown chorizo in a saute pan until cooked through and fat has rendered out.
+- Brown chorizo in a cast iron skillet or saute pan until the sausage has cooked through and the fat has rendered out.

-- Remove chorizo from skillet, reserving 1/4 cup of fat drippings in the pan.
+- Remove the chorizo from the skillet with a slotted spoon, reserving ¼ cup of fat drippings in the pan.
 Turn off heat to allow pan to cool slightly.

-- Sprinkle flour in the pan and whisk continually while cooking on medium heat to prevent burning.
+- Sprinkle flour in the pan.
+Whisk flour continually while cooking on medium heat to prevent burning.
 Cook for 5 minutes (this eliminates the raw flour taste).

 - Slowly add milk to flour mixture, stirring as it is added to prevent clumps.